Skip to main content

 Parameters:

-• model_id (str) - Model ID to update
+• model_id (str) - The model ID of the model to patch

 App.patch_workflow